 Auto theft is a crime that can occur in any neighborhood, in any county, and in any city.
 Auto thieves are most often thieves of opportunity and because of this there are a number of things that can be done in order to protect your vehicles.
-The FBI reports that Kansas law enforcement agencies reported 6,009 auto thefts in 2010 and 5,958 in 20091.
-This is an increase of 0.9%.
+The FBI reports that Kansas law enforcement agencies reported 6,778 auto thefts in 2012 and 6,677 in 20111.

 ALWAYS lock your car and roll up the windows (even if you live in a rural area and have never had a problem with theft).

 NEVER leave your vehicle running and unlocked.
 This often takes place in driveways when people are trying to warm their vehicles up or in gas station parking lots when people are just “running in for a minute.”
 There are often people watching and waiting for a driver to make this mistake.

 When parking on the street, engage your emergency brake and turn your wheels all the way to the curb.
 This makes it difficult for auto thieves to tow your vehicle away.

 Don’t hide an extra key in your vehicle and don’t leave a valet key in your vehicle if your vehicle has one.

 NEVER leave valuables in plain sight.
 This includes keys, wallets, purses, cell phones, stereo systems, and packages of any kind.
 While the rates of auto thefts are decreasing, thefts or larcenies from vehicles have remained steady in their numbers over the past several years.

 When in a public place such as a park or zoo parking lot DO NOT place your valuables in your trunk in plain view of other people.
 Place your purse, wallet, etc. in your trunk where no one can see you or better yet, leave those items at home.